-Click below to download amendments and implicationsAmendments to CMD3 and implications
+Click below to download amendments and implicationsAmendments and Implications of CMD3 – English

 The European Parliament unanimously approved amendments to Directive 2004/37/EC on the protection of workers from the risks related to exposure to carcinogens or mutagens at work on 19 February 2019 and these changes, requiring the Commission to consult and do the necessary scientific work to justify the inclusion of hazardous drugs, are expected to be formally approved by the European Council in March or April without further changes.